Robust Co-design Optimisation for Agile Fixed-Wing UAVs

 \section{BACKGROUND}

 This section presents the theoretical background for the proposed co-design optimisation framework.
-First, we define the UAV platform and the design parameters to be optimised, which characterise the 6-DoF dynamical system and the underlying nonlinear aerodynamic model.
+First, we define the UAV platform and the design parameters to be optimised, which characterise the 6-DoF dynamical system, the underlying nonlinear aerodynamic model, and the feedback controller.
 Subsequently, we formulate the trajectory optimisation task for generating feasible manoeuvres, followed by the LQR state feedback control architecture to stabilise the UAV under uncertainty.